kubernetes/steering/backlog.md

 This is a backlog of items that the steering committee needs to either handle or delegate.
 Please add items via a pull request.

-## Current Sprint (end of Jan'18)
+## Current Sprint (end of Feb'18)

 - Update project values
 - Intra-SIG governance, its scope  (topics, subsystems, code repos and directories), responsibilities, areas of authority, how members and roles of authority/leadership are selected/granted, how decisions are made, and how conflicts are resolved
-- Check the governance documents into the community repo
-- Resolve the disconnect between code organization (OWNERS, maintainers) and people organization (SIGs)

-## Backlog Items

 - Improve the incubator process
   - Clarify the process for approving/vetoing incubator projects and mitigate sponsor shopping
   - Update incubator process to explain new GitHub organization strategy
   - Clarify graduation process
 - SIG charter template, including suggested governance and minimum required
+- Formalize the concept of subprojects

+## Backlog Items

+- Resolve the disconnect between code organization (OWNERS, maintainers) and people organization (SIGs)
 - Update the Code of Conduct Committee to a more recent version, documenting enforcement, broaden coverage beyond maintainers and committers, coding activities, and project/public spaces, specify our own reporting path, clarify the policy on employer notification and who else may be involved, decide what should